 What is a reservoir?

-A reservoir is a large natural or artificial storage of water usually formed by constructing a dam across a river.
+A reservoir is a large natural or artificial storage of water often formed by constructing a dam across a river.

-Our 10 major reservoirs store water collected from the catchments, and other sources, for example, the Victorian Desalination Plant.
-Together, they have a storage capacity of 1,810 billion litres, and vary in size from the smaller O’Shannassy (3 billion litres) to the massive Thomson (1,068 billion litres).
+Our 10 major reservoirs store water collected from the catchments, as well as water supplied from the Victorian Desalination Plant.
+Together, they have a storage capacity of 1,810 billion litres, and vary in size from the smaller O’Shannassy Reservoir (3 billion litres) to the massive Thomson Reservoir (1,068 billion litres).

 Looking for daily water storage levels?
 Find them at our most visited page, Water storage levels.

 on-stream reservoirs, where rainfall across Melbourne's water catchments drive the amount of water that flows into these reservoirs.